Golf: Woods drawn alongside Matsuyama and Knox at British Open

 “It has been a while and I’ve certainly missed it,” former world number one Woods told reporters on Monday.
 “This is the oldest tournament we have in our sport.

 “Carnoustie is special.
 This is my fourth time playing it as a tournament.
-From my first time coming here as an amateur to being back now, it’s just amazing how this course doesn’t change.”
+From my first time coming here as an amateur to being back now, it’s just amazing how this course doesn’t change.

+“It’s probably the most difficult one we play in the whole rotation,” added Woods.

-American Woods, 14-times major champion, Matsuyama and Knox, winner of the Irish Open two weeks ago, will tee-off at 1521 local time.
+The 42-year-old American, world number 16 Matsuyama and Knox, winner of the Irish Open two weeks ago, will tee-off at 1521 local time.

+Fourteen-times major champion Woods, who won the British Open in 2000, 2005 and 2006, has missed the last two editions because of a back problem.

-American Jordan Spieth launches his title defence at 0958 along with Justin Rose of England and Thailand’s Kiradech Aphibarnrat.
+Fellow American Jordan Spieth launches his title defense at 0958 along with Justin Rose of England and Thailand’s Kiradech Aphibarnrat.

 Northern Ireland’s Rory McIlroy must wait until 1253 to tee-off with Australia’s Marc Leishman and Thorbjorn Olesen of Denmark.